Follow and Unfollow

 log.Println("Successfully followed stock:apple with custom fields")

 Trying to follow a feed that is already followed will result in an error.
-Similarly, trying to unfollow a feed that is not followed, will result in an error.
+You can also use the getOrCreateFollows endpoint that provides an idempotent batch follow mechanism.

 When unfollowing a feed, all previous activities of that feed are removed from the timeline.